Overview

 • Prescribing PrEP & PEP

-17 states allow pharmacists to prescribe vaccines on the adult immunization schedule.
-Pharmacists in 32 states can administer these vaccines based on a protocol or order, leaving only 2 states where patients still need a prescription.
+In 17 states, pharmacists have independent prescriptive authority for vaccines on the adult immunization schedule.
+Pharmacists in 32 states can administer these vaccines based on a protocol or non-patient specific order, leaving only 2 states where patients still need a prescription.

-24 states and D.C. give pharmacists contraceptive prescribing authority.
+24 states and Washington, D.C. give pharmacists contraceptive prescribing authority.

-Where can pharmacists provide pre-exposure (PrEP) and post-exposure prophylaxis (PEP) for HIV?
+Where can pharmacists provide pre-exposure (PrEP) and post-exposure prophylaxis (PEP) for HIV prevention?

-Where can pharmacists get reimbursed for a broad scope of services?
+Where can pharmacists get reimbursed for a broad scope of patient care services?

 Latest Insights